typetron/typetron.org/tutorials/blog/forms.md

 ## {{ page.title }}

 In the previous part we created a route that responded to a HTTP Post request at [localhost:8000](http://localhost:8000).
-Let's make use of [Forms](http://localhost:4000/docs/forms) and validate user input so we can save it when we will be adding a database to our app.
+Let's make use of [Forms](http://localhost:4000/docs/forms) and validate user input, so we can save it when we will be adding a database to our app.

 Forms are simple classes with fields that show what input is accepted by the app.
 Create an _ArticleForm.ts_ file